neuron-brain/just-bot-shower-thoughts/README.md

 tumblr's api website has some code you can copy and paste

 # stuff to work on
-I'm currently looking at trying to make the posts more gramatically correct
+Adding some more items to the trigger warning system